RobbyCBennett/VSCodeTerminalMacros/README.md

 See all your commands in the quick pick menu.

- - Command Pallete: "Terminal Macros: List Commands"
+ - Command Palette: "Terminal Macros: List Commands"

  - Keyboard Shortcuts